billbuchanan/appliedcrypto/unit09_future/lab/README.md

 **New feature:** Repl.it code additions.

 ## A Running a local blockchain
-In a previous lab we ran our blockchain on the Ropsten test network.
-In this tutorial, we will run a local blockchain using ganache.
+In a previous lab we ran our blockchain on the Sepolia test network.
+In this tutorial, we will run a local blockchain using Ganache.
 We can install from:

 ```Solidity
 https://trufflesuite.com/ganache/